barbarer/py4e-int/_sources/lists/WriteCode.rst

     .. activecode::  list_writeReverseq
         :nocodelens:

-        Write a function called ``reverse`` that returns the reverse of a list.
+        Write a function called ``reverse`` that returns the reverse of a passed list.
         ~~~~
         ====
         from unittest.gui import TestCaseGui